Gera1313/social-network/README.md

 April 25, 2024: Revisiting this project to finish it and fix all of the issues associated with it.

-May 6: Finished code but still get arrors.
-Not sure why.
-Will keep testing.
+May 10, 2024: Finished code and it works.

 ## Usage